pikalab-unibo-students/master-thesis-dizio-ay2324/docs/inprocessing/prejudice_remover.md

 - **Eta Parameter**: Controls the strength of the fairness regularization (higher values prioritize fairness over accuracy);
 - **In-processing Approach**: Works by modifying the learning algorithm itself rather than preprocessing the data or post-processing the predictions.

+## How It Works

+1. **Loss Function Design**:
+   - The algorithm adds a regularization term to the standard loss function;
+   - The regularization term measures the mutual information between predictions and sensitive attributes;
+   - The formula is: `total_loss = base_loss + eta * mutual_information`;
+   - The `eta` parameter controls the importance of fairness vs. accuracy.

+2. **Mutual Information Calculation**:
+   - The algorithm calculates joint probabilities between predictions and sensitive attributes;
+   - It computes the Kullback-Leibler (KL) divergence between joint and product of marginal distributions;
+   - This KL divergence serves as a measure of mutual information.

+3. **Training Process**:
+   - The model is trained using standard gradient-based optimization;
+   - Gradients flow through both the prediction loss and the mutual information term;
+   - The model learns to make predictions that are both accurate and independent of sensitive attributes.

 ## Implementation Details